Kibale Association For Rural and Environmental Development

-To promote management and sustainable use of natural resources around the Bigodi wetlands to achieve the development of the Rwenzori region
+To advocate for management and sustainable use of natural resources in and around Bigodi Wetlands for he development of the Rwenzori Region

 KAFRED is entirely managed/run by the community.
 The Annual General Meeting elects a committee to represent the community.
 Revenues from tourism are ploughed into community projects such as education, health and sanitation.
 Most employees are from the community except in cases where there is a need for special skills.
 KAFRED’s net income is spent on community development projects, and therefore there has been direct investment.
 Also, because of employing the local community and buying local materials, there has been general development in the area.
 However, the general development is complemented by other income-generating activates in the area, such as agriculture and employment opportunities in neighboring Kibale National Park.